paris-saclay-cds/ramp-board/rampbkd/aws/README.md

 `memory_profiling` turns on (or off) memory profiling to know how much memory was needed by a submission

+`hooks` is for specifying local commands that will run for after some event such as when a submission has been trained successfully.
+Hooks available are:

+after_sucessful_training: `command`. it runs the given command each time a submission is successfully trained

 # Step 3: Using the CLI